Big Girls Don't Cry (The Weather Girls album)

 Big Girls Don't Cry is an album by American music duo the Weather Girls, released in 1985.
-It was the group's final album on Columbia Records.
+It was the group's second of three albums on Columbia Records.
 The music drew on influences from 1960s sounds.
 It was less successful than its predecessor, Success (1983).

 Critical reception

 Writing for AllMusic, Ron Wynn gave a mixed review to the record, describing the songs on it as "formula pop-soul and dance filler."
 Wynn also stated that group "never really were allowed to showcase their real personalities or styles."
 Music critic Robert Christgau thought that the duo "takes it one step further and make soul a cartoon, with the title cut the masterstroke."
 Christgau further commented: "They'll cop material anywhere--debut single's from Jesse Winchester.
 And if at first their tricks seem inspired, by the time you get to Creedence and Neil Sedaka they're beginning to sound obvious."